 Don’t want fences at all?
 Do you have a huge property that they can just run a muck on, or you simply don’t care if they do a little damage?
 Even if so – do not plan on free-range only, without having some kind of backup plan.
-What I mean is, don’t only plan a coop and skimp on providing a safe run because “they’re just going to free range anyways”.
+Meaning, do not only plan a coop and skimp on providing a safe run because “they’re just going to free range anyways”.
 Even though our girls free range all day e’ry day, we still have a large run we know we can safely tuck them away in to if needed.
 For example, during a storm, unexpected predator issues, when we got our house re-roofed, or if we needed to replace a fence in the backyard – like we need to do soon.

 Last but not least if you are considering free range, do a mental and physical inventory of the space they will have access to.
 Are there any dangerous materials around, like rat bait or gopher poison?
 Has the grass they may graze on been recently treated with pesticides or fertilizers?
 Are there any sketchy crevices, sharp objects, or places they can get stuck or into trouble?
 Think of it like toddler-proofing.
 Chickens are pretty much toddlers – they’ll put just about anything in their beaks they can can.

 Baby chicks, pullets, and laying hens all have different feed requirements.
-The “starter” and “grower” feeds the younger birds eat have more protein in them, to support their rapid growth.
-Layer feeds have a little less protein, and a little extra calcium.
+“Starter” and “grower” feeds for younger birds have more protein to support rapid growth.
+Layer feeds have slightly less protein, and a little extra calcium.
 There are a ton of options for chicken food out there, including making your own blend.
 If you choose to do so, ensure you find a recipe that gives them all the nutrition they need!
-We prefer to leave that to the pros, and give them this organic, no-gmo Scratch and Peck layer feed.
+We prefer to leave that to the pros, and give them this organic, non-gmo Scratch and Peck layer feed.
 The girls love it!
 We also ferment it for them on occasion, for an extra boost of nutrition and probiotics.
 I will write a post on that later.